ASAT: Adaptively Scaled Adversarial Training in Time Series: Adversarial Training

-Since neural networks are sensitive to malicious perturbations in inputs, \textit{i.e.}, \textbf{adversarial attacks}, the loss increases or accuracy decreases caused by adversarial attacks can evaluate the robustness of neural networks with respect to adversarial attacks, \textit{i.e.}, the \textbf{adversarial sensitivity} or the \textbf{adversarial robustness}.
-The adversarial robustness or sensitivity can be defined as,
+Since neural networks are sensitive to malicious perturbations in inputs, \textit{i.e.}, \textbf{adversarial attacks}, the \textbf{adversarial risk} is defined as the loss after adversarial attacks and the \textbf{empirical risk} is defined as the initial loss: